 - During the board presentation, encourage the independent fairness opinion provider to raise any potential negatives that they have discovered and discuss weaknesses in their analysis.

 Although adding an independent fairness opinion provider will not solve all of the conflicts of working with an interested M&A advisor, it may mitigate some of the problems and improve the overall result of the transaction.

-VRC’s fairness & solvency opinions practice group delivers judgment beyond modeling – meaning that we develop objective analyses for our clients that includes not only a valuation but also a review of the relevant transaction’s financial structure, the type, and timing of consideration and the transaction’s financial consequences.
-VRC has issued over 1,000 fairness, solvency and capital adequacy opinions for lenders, boards of directors, buyers and sellers and creditors for transactions ranging in value from $10 million to $10 billion in market capitalization.
+VRC’s fairness & solvency opinions practice group delivers judgment beyond modeling – meaning that we develop objective analyses for our clients that include not only a valuation but also a review of the relevant transaction’s financial structure, the type, and timing of consideration, and the transaction’s financial consequences.
+VRC has issued over 1,000 fairness, solvency, and capital adequacy opinions for lenders, boards of directors, buyers and sellers, and creditors for transactions ranging in value from $10 million to $10 billion in market capitalization.